-The Infiniti QX60 HYBRID high-voltage system incorporates capacitors which are energized whenever the high-voltage system is on.
+The Infiniti Q70 HYBRID high-voltage system incorporates capacitors which are energized whenever the high-voltage system is on.
 If the high-voltage system is shut down (either through one of the built-in automatic mechanisms or manually through one of the procedures explained in this FRG), the capacitors will begin to gradually discharge.
-Complete discharge requires approximately 10 minutes after high-voltage system shut down.
+After 5 minutes, the voltage level will have dropped below 60V, and complete discharge requires approximately 10 minutes after high-voltage system shut down.
 It is within this period of time that responders must be most cautious.

-When arriving to an incident involving an Infiniti QX60 HYBRID, the vehicle should be approached with caution and inspected for the level of damage.
+When arriving to an incident involving an Infiniti Q70 HYBRID, the vehicle should be approached with caution and inspected for the level of damage.
 In addition to overall vehicle condition (location and severity of body damage, air bag deployment, etc.), the high-voltage system should be assessed specifically.
 The locations of the high-voltage component parts are illustrated in this FRG.
-Refer to 2-2 High-Voltage-Related and 12-Volt-Related Component Locations and Descriptions (FRG-12).
+Refer to 2-2 High Voltage-Related and 12-Volt-Related Component Locations and Descriptions (FRG-11).
 Appropriate personal protective equipment (PPE) must always be worn when approaching a vehicle of unknown condition, as described in this FRG.

-Situation 1) High-voltage (HV) intact, occupants can be accessed without extrication tools
+Situation 1) High voltage system intact, occupants can be accessed without extrication tools